drewthepooh/pipeline_helpers/README.md

     round balloon

 The dummy must be an instance of the dpipe.Dummy class.
 Will raise an error if the return code of each command is not zero.
+To disable this behavior set checkrc=False, e.g.

+     dpipe.subprocesses(template, iterable, checkrc=False)